HAS-Tools-Fall2020/homework-shwetanarkhede/Submissions/Narkhede_HW9.md

 # Homework # 9 (Week 9)
 ## Name: Shweta Narkhede
 #### Submission date: Oct, 26th, 2020
+__
+## Grade
+3/3 - Nice work!

+- Note though that your graphs did not come in.
+Please check that these are working from the submissions folder next time.
+You can try the atom plug in too if that helps.
 ___
 ## **Assignment Questions**
 ___